Pedigree Dog Food receives the Advisor’s lowest rating of 1 star.

 The first ingredient in this dog food is corn.
 Corn is an inexpensive and controversial cereal grain.
 And aside from its energy content, this grain is of only modest nutritional value to a dog.

 For this reason, we do not consider corn a preferred component in any dog food.

-The second item is chicken by-product meal, a dry rendered product of slaughterhouse waste.
-It’s made from what’s left of a slaughtered chicken after all the prime cuts have been removed.
+The third ingredient is poultry by-product meal, a dry rendered product of slaughterhouse waste.
+It’s made from what’s left of slaughtered poultry after all the prime cuts have been removed.

 In addition to organs (the nourishing part), this stuff can contain almost anything — feet, beaks, undeveloped eggs — anything except quality skeletal muscle (real meat).

-The fifth ingredient is meat and bone meal, a dry “rendered product from mammal tissues, including bone, exclusive of blood, hair, hoof, horn, hide trimmings, manure, stomach and rumen contents”.1
+The fourth ingredient is meat and bone meal, a dry “rendered product from mammal tissues, including bone, exclusive of any added blood, hair, hoof, horn, hide trimmings, manure, stomach and rumen contents”.1

 Meat and bone meal can have a lower digestibility than most other meat meals.